stephanrauh/extended-pdf-viewer-showcase/src/app/getting-started/text2.md

 ## Almost there!

-1. Add "NgxExtendedPdfViewerModule" to the import section of your module file.
+1. Add `NgxExtendedPdfViewerModule` to the import section of your module file.
 If your IDE doesn't find the import automatically, here it is:

 ```typescript